Yes, weather does affect liability for an accident in New York.

 Types of Damages You Might Recover in a Weather-Related Accident

-If the other driver is liable for your damages, you may possibly receive compensation for some of the following types of damages:
+If the other driver in your bad weather car accident is liable for your damages, you may possibly receive compensation for some of the following types of damages:

 - Lost wages